devnull-cz/c-prog-lang/modules/goto.md

 would have to check all error paths and modify those one by one.

 **We support reasonable use of `goto` for the clean-up and structured code breaks**.
-If used wisely it leads to cleaner code and saves lots of indentation.
+If used wisely, it leads to cleaner code and saves lots of indentation.
 Also note that the `break` and `continue` statements are jumps as well, and imagine how to structure your code without it.